milkpirate/pam_telegram_authenticator/README.md

 #### dir=

-Directory a user must create in his home dir to be used by the pam_telegram_2fa.
+Directory a user must create in his home dir to be used by the pam_telegram_authenticator.
 The user must have the specified directory in order to enable the Two-Factor Authentication - If the file `~/<DIRECTORY>/credentials` doesn't exist, the user is allowed to log in using only the regular password.
 The file "credentials" must exist inside the directory.
 Keep in